Ultimate Guide to Overcrowded Teeth

 Childhood is the best time to address the issue of overcrowded teeth because catching it early can prevent long term problems.
 While overcrowding is generally a hereditary issue, it can also be caused by other factors, such as thumb-sucking, cleft lips, and cleft palates.
 Whatever the cause of overcrowding, early treatment can prevent long-term and more difficult problems including tooth impaction.
 Tooth impaction refers to a phenomenon in which permanent teeth get stuck to either the roof of the mouth or the lower jaw.

 Overcrowding and Wisdom Teeth

-There is discord concerning the impact wisdom teeth, or third molars, have in the development of overcrowded teeth.
+There is certain discord concerning impacted wisdom teeth or third molars, which contributes to the development of overcrowded teeth.
 A study specifically done to understand the correlation between the wisdom teeth and the problem of overcrowding found that while US practitioners, namely oral surgeons and orthodontists, may differ in opinion concerning wisdom teeth and overcrowding, many still agree that the wisdom teeth create added pressure to the existing teeth, leading to the problem of overcrowding.
 Therefore, despite their preferences, most still recommend removing the wisdom teeth to prevent issues from occurring.
-Not only can wisdom cause unnecessary pain, but they can also put pressure against existing teeth.
+Not only can impacted wisdom teeth cause unnecessary pain, but they can also put pressure against existing teeth.
 This pressure can cause the teeth to shift and become overcrowded.
-Removing the wisdom teeth, should this appear to be an issue, prevents overcrowding by ensuring the teeth get the space they need to be properly aligned.
+Removing the wisdom teeth prevents overcrowding by ensuring the teeth get the space they need to be properly aligned.